loganDoran/loganDoran.github.io/index.md

 ### EXPERIENCE

 **Teaching Assistant (TA) - Professional Practices in Computer Science**
-University of Manitoba | Winnipeg, MB | September 2023 - Present
+University of Manitoba | Winnipeg, MB | January 2024 - Present
 - Responsible for grading and overseeing group presentations and quizzes.
 - Manage attendance, grade concerns, and general questions for students.
 - Assist in fostering a conducive learning environment for students.